 - Slow at startup for new users

-While it is not exactly a Switch emulator, Cemu can run both gamecube and Wii U, and Nintendo Switch games.
-It was one of the first emulators able to run Switch games with great consistency.
-The developers update the emulator quite frequently, adding new features and performance improvements.
+While it is not precisely a Switch emulator, Cemu can run GameCube, Wii U, and Nintendo Switch games.
+It was one of the first emulators to run Nintendo Switch games consistently.
+The developers update the emulator frequently, adding new features and performance improvements.

 You even have the option to mod these games right from the launch settings, which can make the experience even more fun.
 You can play most games at 1080p/60fps.
 It has many advanced features such as graphic packs that let you play with mods, rendering quality, resolution, anti-aliasing, shading, and various other settings.